Last updated 17 July 2020

-Live UTI Free exists to help and support the community that we are building.
+Live UTI Free exists to help and support our global community.
 It is extremely important to us that we foster a sense of honesty and transparency within our community, and that starts with being fully transparent to the people we are here to serve.

 In everything we do, we aim to maintain a relationship with our users in which they feel they can rely on us to provide unbiased information.

 In reality, our vision of helping more people find better testing and treatment, will come to fruition more quickly if we broaden our relationships and implement collaborations with organisations and companies that allow us to improve our website and our offering.

 The purpose of this funding policy is to exist as a framework that allows us to work with other organisations who have contributions that may be of value to our audience, and who wish to support our work via funding of one of the types described below.

 Our goal is to build projects that will ultimately help us help our audience.
 Our ‘audience’ refers to users of our website, our followers on twitter, instagram and facebook, and those on our email list.